-Even if a loved one agrees that they can no longer live alone, the transition to your home or assisted living will probably seem more like a loss than a new adventure—at least at first.
+Even if a loved one agrees that they can no longer live alone, finding a new home for seniors can be challenging when it comes to welcoming them into that home.
+The transition to your home or assisted living will probably seem more like a loss than a new adventure—at least at first.
 It will ease the process if you empathize with their feelings and give them time to mourn their loss, while at the same time doing what you can to make them feel more at home in their new surroundings.

 Anyone who has to downsize from their home feels like they are leaving behind a lot of their past.
 If your loved one is able to make informed decisions, allow them to be part of the sorting process and help to choose what to take with them, as space allows to.
 For things they love but just can’t bring with them, take photos and put them in an album to be looked at frequently and enjoyed vicariously.
 Offer to store things like some seasonal decorations, clothing, and other things they will use only occasionally.